 Texas CASA launched a groundbreaking statewide study, called the Child Outcomes and Volunteer Effectiveness (COVE) project, to better understand the contributions CASA volunteer advocates make in the lives of the children they serve.

-The COVE project consists of four studies that will evaluate the effects that CASA services have on the safety, permanency, and well-being of Texas children within the Texas foster care system.
-Through the COVE project, we hope to not only determine the extent to which CASA services improve outcomes for children, but also to identify the factors that enhance or limit the effective implementation of CASA services.
+The COVE project will evaluate the effects that CASA services have on the safety, permanency, and well-being of Texas children within the Texas foster care system.

 Selection Bias Study